kbrady/vocab_learner/README.md

 fix them as you go along.

 When you notice mistakes in the data you can edit the words in the program.
 This won't effect anything.

+You can click on the progress tab to see how you are doing.

+Words are selected for review using the leitner method.
+Whenever you get a word wrong it is reviewed imediately after looking at one other word.